0x1uke/lurker/README.md

 7. In the root directory, `go build main.go`

 ## Disclaimer
-Lurker is for authorized use and for research purposes only
+Lurker is for authorized use and research purposes only

 ## Acknowledgement
 Lurker is refactored from and built on @darkr4y's Geacon project (https://github.com/darkr4y/geacon)